projects

 Redcastle was discovered in 1859 (then known as the Balmoral Diggings) where mining continued to 1902.
 Total primary gold extracted from the Redcastle diggings was around 35,000 oz at 33 g/t gold.
 The maximum depth across the 24 historic mining areas and 17 km of mineralised veins at Redcastle was only 125 m.
 Modern exploration before the arrival of SXG comprised of rock chip sampling, soil geochemical surveys and very shallow drilling for an average depth of only 40 m.

-The trend at the three properties?
+The trend at both properties?
 High-grade historic workings but untested at depth!

 The Victorian goldfields have entered a new golden age.
 Through the use of modern technology, exploration companies such as SXG are returning exceptional results at prospects that have never before been drilled to depth such as those in our portfolio.